-The E40 Plus is an economy, multi belt width, single idler conveyor belt scale.
+The E40s is an economical, multi belt width, single idler conveyor belt scale.
 It has been designed for applications where a high order of accuracy is not required.
-By virtue of it's design the E40 Plus can be used on a variety of conveyors of varying belt widths.
+By virtue of it's design the E40s can be used on a variety of conveyors of varying belt widths.
 Generally conveyor belt scale designs incorporate a ridged weigh frame which provides the weighing element with a stable platform.
 This is essential for high accuracy weighing applications.
 However the weigh frame can be eliminated in applications where high accuracy is not required or the application is not conducive to high accuracy weighing.
 Mobile conveyors etc.